rubensales26/rubensales26/README.md

 ## ⚡ Fun Facts
 - I started studying Data Science but switched to Mathematics because I wanted to understand the *why* behind algorithms, not just the *how*.
 - Cooking is my passion and I see math the same way.
 In order to cook something excellent, you need to fail many times and put in a lot of time and effort.
 - I am very much interested in philosophy, arts and languages.
-I am currently learning german.
+I am currently learning German.
 ## 📫 How to reach me
 - **LinkedIn:** https://www.linkedin.com/in/rubensalescastellar/
 - **Email:** rubensalestrabajo@gmail.com